mdbergmann/cl-gserver/README.md

 - 'utils' package has been split to 'timeutils' for i.e. ask-timeout condition, and 'miscutils' for i.e. filter function.

 ### Version history

+**Version 3.2.0 (13.2.2024):** Message-box queue changes.
+SBCL now uses a separate fast CAS based queue coming as a contrib package.
+The other impls use a faster queue by default but still with locking.
+New benchmarks.

 **Version 3.1.0 (14.1.2024):** Added scheduler facility to actor-system that allows to schedule functions one or recurring.
 See API documentation for more info.